larpchronicles/rules/chronicles-rulebook.md

 ## Effect Clarifications

 ---

+### Critical Ability
+A character invoking a Critical ability is able to use the specified ability against a single target of their choice.
+They may continue to use the ability against that target until either the character completes a Rest, or the character invokes another Critical ability (against the same or another target).

 ### Curse of Transformation
 * Curse of Transformation (CoT) makes the target immune to CoT, meaning the effect does not stack.
 * Any character or NPC created by CoT is not capable of inflicting CoT on another character.
 The only time this is not true is for very specific and limited plot reasons.